sefi0609/Python-Apps/To-Do list web app/README.md

-# To-Do list web
+# To-Do List Web App

-### A to-do list web app with date, camera and gallery
+A feature-rich to-do list web app with built-in date tracking, camera support, and a media gallery.
-I have added a requirements.txt file just in case you want to deploy the app.
+As a fun addition, the app also displays NASA’s Astronomy Picture of the Day using the NASA Open APIs.

+## Features
+- Create and manage tasks with a due date
-you can take a picture of yourself and save it,
+- Take a picture and save it within the app
-you can upload photos.
+- Upload and store photos in a personal gallery
-I have added just for fun the Astronomy Picture of the Day,
+- NASA Astronomy Picture of the Day for daily inspiration
-From the NASA open APIs.
+- Requirements.txt included for easy deployment

+## Technologies Used
+✅ Python – Core programming language
+✅ Streamlit - Web framework
+✅ NASA API – Fetches daily astronomy images

+## Screenshots

 ![image](https://github.com/sefi0609/Python-Apps/assets/81361291/ecc99e66-0211-4603-995b-06ed69c7f88f)